Wednesday 8 June 2011

-Highlights: Denali National Park, Native Wildlife and Mount McKinley
+Highlights: Denali National Park, Native Wildlife (including spotting a Bald Eagle!) and Mount McKinley

 Today I got up early for a very long tour of Denali National Park starting at 6.30 am I found myself travelling with Ian, Helen and Rohran from yesterday’s adventure plus a seat mate in Rebecca and by extension her two friends.
 The park is a true treasure I can only imagine what it looks like when it is covered in snow, in an Alaskan summer I had to settled for partial snow coverage.